 OUR BOARD RECOMMENDS THAT YOU VOTE FOR THIS PROPOSAL.
-IF NOT OTHERWISE SPECIFIED, PROXIES WILL BE VOTED FOR APPROVAL OF THIS PROPOSAL.
+IF NOT OTHERWISE SPECIFIED, PROXIES WILL NOT BE VOTED FOR OR AGAINST THIS PROPOSAL.

-We are asking shareholders to authorize the Company to issue up to 1,387,860 additional shares of common stock for settlement upon conversion of our 4.50% Convertible Senior Notes due 2020 (the "Notes").
+We are asking shareholders to authorize the Company to issue more than 1,181,124 shares of common stock for settlement upon conversion of our 4.50% Convertible Senior Notes due 2020 (the "Notes").

 On March 11, 2015, the Company issued \$75 million aggregate principal amount of the Notes.
 Upon conversion, holders of the Notes will receive cash, shares of common stock of the Company, or a combination of cash and shares of common stock, at the Company's election.
-If the Company elects to deliver a combination of cash and shares of common stock upon conversion, then the number of shares of common stock the Company can deliver is currently subject to a "conversion share cap" of 1,181,124 shares of common stock, which is equal to approximately 19.99% of the number of shares of our common stock outstanding on March 5, 2015, the date the Notes were priced.
+If the Company elects to deliver a combination of cash and shares of common stock upon conversion, then the number of shares of common stock the Company can deliver will be subject to a "conversion share cap" of 1,181,124 shares of common stock, which is equal to approximately 19.99% of the number of shares of our common stock outstanding on March 5, 2015, the date the Notes were priced.
 The conversion share cap was included to comply with certain listing standards of the NYSE MKT, which provide that unless shareholder approval is obtained, we may not issue shares that equal or exceed 20% of our shares outstanding at the time of such issuance.
-In the indenture governing the Notes, the Company agreed to use commercially reasonable efforts to obtain such shareholder approval to eliminate the conversion share cap.
+In the indenture governing the Notes, the Company agreed to use commercially reasonable efforts to obtain such shareholder approval.